archis-academy/sule-nodejs-developer-team-2/README.md

 - **Fields:**
     - `userId`: Foreign key to `User` (onDelete: Cascade).
     - `expenseId`: Foreign key to `Expense` (onDelete: Cascade).
-    - `amount`: The amount of the expense allocated to this user (integer).
+    - `amount`: The amount of the expense allocated to this user (decimal).
     - `createdAt`: Timestamp for creation.
     - `updatedAt`: Timestamp for last update.
 - **Relationships:**